Skip to main content

 Optimizing large entries

 The fields option allows you to pass an array of strings, string[], to build the query for a specific route.
-So instead of returning the entire entry object the query will only return the fields specific from that entry.
+So instead of returning the entire entry object the query will only return the fields specified from that entry.

 The schema.ts file in React Starter is a good place for storing your fields.
 These can then be passed to the fields option using the spread operator; fields: [...BaseFields].